Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Methods

-\begin{paragraph}{Other criteria} Smith, ISDA, and reversal symmetry are easy to check.
-That Copeland fails single-voter resolvability follows from the same reasoning as in the proof of Proposition \ref{GETCHA_GOCHA_Rejectability}.
-For the failure of asymptotic resolvability for $k\geq 3$, consider a majority graph consisting of three candidates in a top cycle followed by a linear order of the remaining candidates, so the top three candidates are Copeland winners.
-The proportion of profiles realizing such a majority graph does not go to 0 as the number of voters goes to infinity (\citealt{HT2020}).
-Finally, for the failure of positive and negative involvement, see \citealt[\S~4.1]{Perez2001}. \end{paragraph}
+\begin{paragraph}{Other criteria} It is easy to see that Copeland satisfies reversal symmetry, the Condorcet winner and loser criteria, Smith, ISDA, and non-negative responsiveness.
+For the failure of independence of clones, see \citealt{Tideman1987}.
+For the failure of rejectability and single-voter resolvability, see Proposition \ref{GETCHA_GOCHA_Rejectability}.
+For the failure of asymptotic resolvability for $k\geq 3$, consider a majority graph with three candidates in a top cycle followed by a linear order of the remaining candidates, so the top three candidates are Copeland winners; the proportion of profiles realizing such a majority graph does not go to 0 as the number of voters goes to infinity (\citealt{HT2020}).
+For the failure of positive and negative involvement, see \citealt[\S~4.1]{Perez2001}. \end{paragraph}